Skip to content

 text

-Step Two—Designing Clean Header File Interfaces
+Step 2 — Design Clean Header File Interfaces

 Header Guards and Include Principles

-Let's write an example of a clean header file:
+Let's write a clean header file example:

 #ifndef UART_DRIVER_H